cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes took the paper, scanned it, and handed it back.
 "A well-crafted deception," he murmured.
 "Tell your superior——that I regret to inform him that my curiosity remains undeterred."

-As the officer departed, Watson whispered, "They’re watching us."
+As the officer departed, I whispered, "They’re watching us."

 Holmes nodded, eyes sharp.
 "Indeed, Watson.
 Which means we are finally making progress."